 What’s not to love?

-There’s loads of pressure cookers for RV living, van life and camping in general.
+There are loads of pressure cookers for RV living, van life, and camping in general.

-Most recipes are designed for electric pressure cookers so they save you needing to adjust the timing or adding a little more liquid.
+Most recipes are designed for electric pressure cookers, so they save you from adjusting the timing or adding a little more liquid.

-We have a good campervan electrical set up including solar system.
+We have a good campervan electrical set up, including a solar system.
 But we live off-grid more than we use campsites, so don’t rely on the hookup.